 A judicial separation can be started by either spouse, the petitioner, by lodging a document called a petition with the court and paying the appropriate court fee.
-The petition sets out the details of the marriage, the names of both parties and of any children, together with the grounds chosen for the judicial separation.
+The petition sets out the details of the marriage, the names of both parties and any children, together with the grounds chosen for the judicial separation.

 The court then issues the petition by stamping it and sending a copy to the other spouse, called the respondent.